Home

 -by Tony Warren

-When we carefully consider the Biblical record, the question itself seems quite ridiculous, because it is so clear, even from the context of many of the scriptures, that He did.
-The only major religion that chooses to dispute this is the Roman Catholic religion.
-Roman Catholicism dogmatically maintain that following the Lord's birth, Mary continued in her virginity the rest of her life, never bearing any more children.
-This in direct contradiction to everything in scripture which shows that, though Joseph and Mary did not come together in the sexual union before Jesus was born, they did afterward.
+When we carefully consider the Biblical record, the question itself seems quite ridiculous seeing how it is so clear, even from the context of many of the scriptures, that He did.
+And the only major religion that really chooses to dispute this is the Roman Catholic religion.
+Their teachers dogmatically maintain that following the Lord's birth, Mary continued in her virginity the rest of her life, never bearing any more children.
+This in direct contradiction to everything else in scripture that points to the opposite conclusion.
+Though Joseph and Mary did not come together in the sexual union before Christ was born, they did know each other in the Biblical sense, afterward.
 And the Lord indeed blessed them with children.

-With so much Biblical validation for this, the question is, "why would anyone attempt to dispute it, or even want to?"
-The answer is as simple as the word "tradition."
-It is because these scriptures directly contradict Roman Catholic tradition which glorifies Mary as a perpetual virgin, Co-Redemptrix, and Mediatrix.
-If the Roman Catholic Church were to confess that the scripture is correct, and that Mary had other children, then it would destroy their well oiled myths about Mary.
-Therefore, a way had to be devised which could be used to justify this teaching.
+With so much Biblical validation for this, the question becomes, "why would anyone even attempt to dispute it, or for that matter even want to?"
+The answer of course is as simple as the word "tradition."
+It is because all these scriptures directly contradict Roman Catholic Tradition, which glorifies Mary as a perpetual virgin, Co-Redemptrix, and Mediatrix.
+So if the Roman Catholic Church were to confess that the scriptures are correct as written, and that Mary had other children, then it would destroy their well oiled myths about her.
+Therefore, a way had to be devised that could be used to justify this extra-biblical doctrine.

-It is indeed difficult to imagine the argument against Mary having other children being more groundless.
-Number one, nowhere does the word of God say that she had no other children, and so it is a doctrine which is not based on the firm foundation of solid scripture.
-In effect, it is a doctrine built upon the silence of scripture concerning this.
-Number two, Roman Catholics have made the fundamental construction error of building a house from the roof down.
-In other words, they started out with a conclusion, and then set out to find what they call "technicalities" in the Greek, to try and give the appearance that their conclusions have real support.
-But any logical Bible scholar knows that sound Biblical hermeneutics doesn't start out with a conclusion and then search for justification of it, rather, it starts out with the word, and then follows it to its conclusion.
-Since there is nothing in God's word that says, or even implies that Mary had no other children, then this Church's conclusion is based upon the traditions of men, and not the word of God.
+It is indeed difficult to imagine an argument against Mary having other children being more groundless than this one.
+Number one, nowhere does the word of God declare that she had no other children, and so it is a doctrine that is not based on the firm foundation of scripture.
+In effect, it is a doctrine built upon the deafening silence of scripture concerning this theory.
+Number two, Roman Catholicism has made the fundamental construction error of building a house from the roof down.
+In other words, they started out with a conclusion, and then set out to construct technicalities in the Greek, in order to try and give the "appearance" that their conclusions have sound support.
+But any logical Bible scholar knows that reliable Biblical hermeneutics doesn't start out with a conclusion and then search for justification of it.
+Rather, it starts out with the word, and then follows the word to its conclusion.
+Since there is nothing in God's word that says, or even implies that Mary had no other children, then it should be self-evident that this Church's conclusion is based upon the oral traditions of men, not the word of God.

-What they have done in one instance is taken the Greek word [adelphos], that is translated brethren, and attempted to make its meaning vague and unclear.
-But while it is true that this word can have a couple of meanings in different parts of the Bible (Brethren/in Christ, Brethren/Kin), it cannot be used this way in the pertinent passages we are dealing with, nor is there is any reasonable justification to claim that this word, in its context, could mean cousins.
-As for the spurious claim that it means brethren 'in Christ,' the very context of the passages in question preclude it.
-Moreover, even without the passages with the word "brethren," we can see clearly that Mary had other children.
-To simply "ignore" these things would be handling the scriptures deceitfully, tortuously manipulating it for our own agenda.
+What they have done in one instance is taken the Greek word [adelphos], that is translated brethren, and by slight of hand attempted to make its meaning, "in context," vague and unclear.
+But while it is true that this word can have a couple of meanings in different parts of the Bible (Brethren/in Christ, Brethren/Family), it cannot be used this way in the pertinent passages that we are dealing with with relationship to Christ's mother.
+Nor is there is any reasonable justification to claim that this word, in these natural contexts, could mean cousins.
+The spurious claim that it means brethren 'in Christ' or cousins in the context of these passages in question are a house of cards.
+For example, they will offer the Hebrew word [ach], translated brother in passages like Genesis 29:15, and then declare that proves for Jews brother can be cousins.
+But again, that is sleight of hand, as that Hebrew (not Greek) word means Kin.
+Its like word in Greek would be [suggene] meaning kindred, not {adelphos}.
+Moreover, even without the passages with the word "brethren," we can see clearly throughout the scriptures that Mary had other children.
+To simply "ignore" these things would be to handle the scriptures deceitfully, tortuously manipulating it for our own agenda or purposes.

-The best way to find an answer of what is true, is to go right to the scriptures and let them speak for themselves.
-Remember, the scripture (the word of the Living God) is the ultimate authority.
-Note carefully that you would have to "tortuously" wrest/twist the scriptures of matthew to even begin to make them imply Mary didn't have other children. e.g.:
+Did Jesus have brothers and sisters?
+The best way to find an answer and discern what is true, is to go right to the scripture and let it speak for itself.
+Remember, the scripture (the word of the living God) is the ultimate authority of true Christians.
+And take careful note that one would have to tortuously wrest/twist the scriptures of Matthew to even begin to make them imply that Mary didn't have other children. e.g.:

 Matthew 13:55